cvansteenburg/odmantic/docs/engine.md

 ### Delete a single instance

-You can delete instance by passing them to the `engine.delete` method.
+You can delete instances by passing them to the `engine.delete` method.

 {{ async_sync_snippet("engine", "delete.py", hl_lines="14") }}